Tunas1337/RadiKS/README.md

 - Operator overload for python
 - Improvements for the Periodic table application
 - *And everything that has been added to Omega before its termination!* [See Omega's changelog here](https://github.com/Omega-Numworks/Omega/wiki/Changelog) | [Main Omega features + screenshots](https://github.com/Omega-Numworks/Omega/wiki/Main-features).

+**Everything below is untouched and copied verbatim from Upsilon.**

 <br>